-Whether you have a suitable space on your property or you are planning to take advantage of one of our facilities in Perth (at Bibra Lake and Naval Base), your vessel will need to be properly prepared before it is put into long term storage.
+Whether you have a suitable space on your property or you are planning to take advantage of one of our facilities in Perth (at Bibra Lake and Naval Base), your vessel will need to be properly prepared before it is put into long term boat storage.
 If you are not confident in your ability to do so, professional assistance is available in the area so do not fret.
 On the other hand, if you are planning to do the work yourself, the following checklist will definitely come in handy.

 Getting Your Vessel Ready

 First of all, you should familiarise yourself with the owner’s manual that came with your boat and make sure that you are up to date with all of the recommended regular maintenance tasks.
 Once you have done this, follow the checklist below carefully.

 – You should make sure that any excess water is removed before leaving your boat standing for any length of time.
 You should also clean it thoroughly with a stiff wire brush and spray it with a mixture of lubricant and antifreeze.
 This will help to ensure that any water that may make its way inside during the time your boat is in storage does not freeze and cause stress fractures; it will also help to prevent corrosion.